Accessibility Statement

 1.1 Does each informative image have a text alternative?

-1.2 Are decorative images ignored by assistive technologies?
+1.2 Are decorative images correctly ignored by assistive technologies?

 Links